IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 ![](/doc/source/images/Get_Started_Watson_Studio.png)

-* Select the `New Project` option from the Watson Studio landing page and choose the `Jupyter Notebooks` option.
+* On the landing page, select the `New Project` option from the Watson Studio landing page and choose the `Jupyter Notebooks` option.

 ![](/doc/source/images/Create_Watson_Studio_Project.png)